AI for Frontend Engineers: Workflows, Tools, and Best Practices

 - Heading levels that skip ranks or are applied to non-heading content

 A prompt that produces useful output: "Review this React component for accessibility issues.
-Check for missing semantic HTML, incorrect or missing ARIA attributes, keyboard navigation problems, and elements that would not be announced correctly by a screen reader."
+Check for missing semantic HTML, incorrect ARIA attributes, keyboard navigation problems, and elements that would not be announced correctly by a screen reader."

 Interaction and Navigation Validation